elkomy13/SQL-data-cleaning-and-EDA/README.md

 1. **Setup**: Execute `Cleaning Data.sql` first to create clean dataset
 2. **Analysis**: Run queries from `EDA.sql` to generate insights
 3. **Customization**: Modify queries to explore specific dimensions of interest

+## License

+This project is available for educational and portfolio purposes.